eerimoq/asn1tools/README.rst

 - ``REAL`` must be IEEE 754 binary32 or binary64. binary32 is
   generated as ``float`` and binary64 as ``double``.

+- Recursive types are not supported.

+Known limitations:

 - Extension additions (``...``) are not yet supported.